koechlm/Vault-Job-Processor---iLogic-Extension/Autodesk.VltInvSrv.iLogicSampleJob/README.md

-# Vault-Inventor-Server Job Sample to run iLogic Rules
+# Vault-Inventor-Server Job Extension Sample to run iLogic Rules

-This custom job allows to run external and/or document rules using VaultInventorServer.
+The iLogic Extension for Vault Job Processor allows configuring the iLogic AddIn of Vault-Inventor-Server and provides a custom job as a framework.
+Administrators can configure which iLogic rules to run on Lifecycle State Transitions and which iLogic rules being available for interactive, manual job submission on selected files.

 INTRODUCTION:
 ---------------------------------